LCSteffens64/pipewireasio/README.md

+## notes from atrac

 * ubuntu studio for rain: needed various development packages as she didn't have them
 * there was a "did you mean...?" during `make`, we didn't but we changed it anyway and it got past that step
 * couldn't get the gui to build so skipped it
 * seems to work with ableton 10 in wine 10 😎

+TODO:

+- [ ] figure out how to get past the gui build step so she can change the sample rate

 # PipeWireASIO